Have a Business Valued by an MBA, CVA, CBI

 A comprehensive business valuation that incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very defensible.
 It utilizes seven to ten valuation methodologies.
 This valuation is very accurate and very defensible.
 The report is 40-50 pages.
 Price: $4,000.
 To view a sample formal valuation – Request Sample

-Which Company Valuation is Right for You?
+Which Market Value of a Company is Right for You?

 Choosing the right valuations report depends on three factors: 1) the need and requirement for details, 2) how strongly will the valuation have to be defended, 3) the purpose of the valuation of a company.

-Because we also provide Mergers & Acquisitions services we posses greater business valuation knowledge and experience which makes business appraisal work easier for us and therefore we are able to offer prices on business valuations at 30-40% less than that of our competitors.
+Because we also provide Mergers & Acquisitions services we possess greater business valuation knowledge and experience which makes business appraisal work easier for us and therefore we are able to offer prices on business valuations at 30-40% less than that of our competitors.

 American Fortune company valuations follows the requirements as defined by the American Institute of Certified Public Accountants on Standards for Appraisal Services No. 1 (SSVS No. 1) and performed in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) as promoted by the Appraisal Foundation and the International Valuation Standards (IVS).